 Steven Hammer, MD is the author of Understanding the Guatemalan Patient: A Glossary of Spanish Medical Terms and Folk Medicine and has been practicing medicine for about 36 years.
 Nine of those years were in Guatemala where Dr. Hammer served with his family as a missionary doctor.
 Currently, he works as an urgent care doctor in the US.
 Dr. Hammer and his wife Jodi also homeschooled their two daughters through high school.
 Come listen in while he shares about being a medical student, a missionary, an urgent care doctor and a homeschool dad and offers tips for homeschooled students interested in pursuing a medical career.

-Science Shepherd: Dr. Hammer, thank you so much for taking the time to talk with Science Shepherd today!
+Kristen Hardin for Science Shepherd: Dr. Hammer, thank you so much for taking the time to talk with Science Shepherd today!

 Dr. Hammer: Thank you for having me!